 Summer Associate, 2001

-Heather acts as national counsel for manufacturers facing litigation in state and federal courts, including, most recently, representing a tobacco client at trial in California and an automotive manufacturer facing trial in Texas.
-In 2013, she was part of a trial team in West Virginia -- one of the nation's top-ranked "Judicial Hellholes" -- that successfully defended a tobacco client against products and fraud claims in a mass consolidated plaintiffs' action.
+Heather acts as national counsel for manufacturers facing tort and injury litigation in state and federal courts, including, most recently, representing a tobacco client at trial in California and an automotive manufacturer facing trial in Texas.

-Heather is well-versed in other commercial claims, such as civil RICO.
+Heather is well-versed in commercial claims as well, including civil RICO.
 She served on the defense trial team for one of the largest civil RICO cases brought by the Department of Justice (U.S. v.
 Philip Morris USA), where she handled issues including marketing, consumer risk perception, injury causation and compelled commercial speech.
 Heather has also helped craft RICO claims brought by civil plaintiffs in complex commercial litigation in the telecommunications industry.